 If you’re still feeling delay in the game, you can try the next fix below.

-In layman’s terms, the Domain Name System (DNS) is basically the phonebook of the Internet: every time you visit a website, your DNS server translates the web address into an IP address, which is often long and hard to remember.
+In layman’s terms, Domain Name System (DNS) is like the phonebook of the Internet: every time you visit a website, your DNS server translates the web address into an IP address, which is often long and hard to remember.

 Why change your DNS server

-You can follow these steps to change your DNS server:
+You can follow these steps to change your DNS servers:

 - On your keyboard, press the Windows logo key and R at the same time to invoke the Run dialog.
-Type control ncpa.cpl and click OK to open the Network Connections window.
+Type or paste control ncpa.cpl and click OK.

-- Right-click your Ethernet adapter and select Properties.
+- In the pop-up window, right-click your Ethernet adapter and select Properties.